T

 Insider tips

-• Purchase your Angkor Pass at the official ticket center before visiting the temples to avoid scams.
+• Purchase your Angkor Pass at the official ticket center; a 3-day pass is recommended for this itinerary.

-• Consider hiring a licensed local guide for at least one day to gain deeper historical and cultural insights.
+• Consider hiring a local guide for at least one day to gain deeper insights into the history and culture of the temples.

 Packing highlights